The 2019 BCPC Pests & Beneficials Review took place on Wednesday 30 January 2019 at Rothamsted Research.

 Theme – Breeding to boost IPM – Can we rise to the Pest Control Challenge?

 ‘Increasing insecticide resistance and fewer actives are something with which we are all too familiar.
 In addition, cultural control is more difficult because changing weather patterns are impacting the timing of migrations and life cycles of pests.
 Can we better equip our crops by improving their natural defences to manage pest problems?’

-This is an invitee only event
+This was an invitee only event

 Caroline Nicholls, BCPC Pest & Beneficials Expert Working Group Chairman

 Technical Manager, Prime Agriculture LLP

 Introduction – Chair – Thomas Bradshaw – NFU Combinable Crops Board Chairman

 Ian Boyd – Defra Chief Scientific Adviser